MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 * After you edit or assign a policy, it can take a few hours for changes to take effect.
 Also, the rollback takes a few hours to take effect if you choose to roll back the policy application.

-* The functionality to pin apps in meetings is available only in Teams classic and not in the [new Teams client](new-teams-desktop-admin.md).
-The in-meeting bar displays only two apps and the rest of the apps, if added, display under the More option.
+* The in-meeting bar displays only two apps and the rest of the apps, if added, display under the More option.

 * Not all apps can be pinned to Teams through an app setup policy.
 Some apps don't support this functionality.
 To find apps that can be pinned, search for the app in the **Add pinned apps** pane.
 Tabs that have a personal scope (static tabs) and bots can be pinned to the Teams desktop client and these apps are available in the **Add pinned apps** pane.
 While the Teams app store lists all Teams apps, the **Add pinned apps** pane includes only apps that can be pinned to Teams through a policy.